Poppers: Toxicity

 The Merck Manual of Diagnosis and Therapy reports insignificant hazard associated with inhalation of alkyl nitrites, and British governmental guidance on the relative harmfulness of alkyl nitrites places them among the less harmful of recreational drugs.
 If in contact with the skin, butyl nitrite poppers can cause chemical burns and contact dermatitis of the skin around the mouth and nose.

-Swallowing poppers (rather than inhaling the vapour) may cause cyanosis, methemoglobinemia, unconsciousness, coma, and complications leading to death.
+Swallowing poppers (rather than inhaling the vapour) may cause cyanosis, methemoglobinemia, unconsciousness, coma and complications leading to death.
 Accidental aspiration of amyl or butyl nitrites may cause lipoid pneumonia.

+Health officials are reporting an increase in deaths and hospitalizations associated with the intentional consumption or inhalation of nitrite products for recreational purposes, including to enhance sexual performance.

 Isopropyl nitrite

 Isopropyl nitrite poppers may be a cause of maculopathy (eye damage), as reported in France and the United Kingdom.
-Some studies have concluded that there may be increased risk for at least temporary retinal damage with habitual popper use in certain users; in a letter to the New England Journal of Medicine, an ophthalmologist described four cases in which recreational users of isopropyl nitrite poppers suffered temporary changes in vision.
-In November 2014, it was observed maculopathy is a rare complication of isopropyl nitrite abuse.
+Some studies have concluded that there may be increased risk for at least temporary retinal damage with habitual poppers use in certain users; in a letter to the New England Journal of Medicine, an ophthalmologist described four cases in which recreational users of isopropyl nitrite poppers suffered temporary changes in vision.
+In November 2014, it was observed that maculopathy is a rare complication of isopropyl nitrite abuse.
 A full recovery of visual acuity in longterm abuse could be demonstrated after drug abstinence.
 Studies have shown that poppers users who have HIV and/or use Sildenafil in combination with poppers are at an increased risk of developing poppers‐associated maculopathy.

 Foveal (center-of-gaze) damage has also been described, in six habitual users of isopropyl nitrite poppers.
-Furthermore, in June 2014, optometrists and ophthalmologists reported having noticed an increase in vision loss in chronic popper users in the United Kingdom associated with isopropyl nitrite (substitute for isobutyl nitrite which was banned in 2007).
+Furthermore, in June 2014, optometrists and ophthalmologists reported having noticed an increase in vision loss in chronic poppers users in the United Kingdom associated with isopropyl nitrite (substitute for isobutyl nitrite which was banned in 2007).